Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Preliminaries

 It follows in particular that $ k(x, x^\prime) = \innerprod{k(x, \cdot)}{k(x^\prime,\cdot)}_\mathscr{H} $.
 The \emph{canonical feature map} $ \varphi \colon E \to \mathscr{H} $ is given by $ \varphi(x) := k(x, \cdot) $.
 Thus, we obtain $ k(x, x^\prime) = \innerprod{\varphi(x)}{\varphi(x^\prime)}_\mathscr{H} $.
 Every RKHS has a unique symmetric and positive semi-definite kernel $ k $ with the reproducing property.
 Conversely, every symmetric positive semi-definite kernel $ k $ induces a unique RKHS with $ k $ as its reproducing kernel.
 In what follows, we will use the term \emph{kernel} synonymously for reproducing kernel/symmetric positive semi-definite kernel for brevity.

 We now impose a few restrictions on the considered RKHS, which we assume to be fulfilled for the remainder of this paper.

 \begin{assump}[Separability] The RKHS $\mathscr{H}$ is separable.
-Note that for a Polish space $E$, the RKHSs induced by a continuous kernel $k \colon E \times E \rightarrow \R$ is always separable~\citep[see][Lemma 4.33]{StCh08}.
+Note that for a Polish space $E$, the RKHS induced by a continuous kernel $k \colon E \times E \rightarrow \R$ is always separable~\citep[see][Lemma 4.33]{StCh08}.
 For a more general treatment of conditions implying separability, see~\cite{OwhadiScovel2017}. \end{assump}

 \begin{assump}[Measurability] The canonical feature map $\varphi \colon E \rightarrow \inrkhs$ is $\sigalg_E-\sigalg_\inrkhs$ measurable.
 This is the case when $k(x,\cdot) \colon E \rightarrow \R$ is $\sigalg_E-\sigalg_\R$ measurable for all $x \in E$.
 If this condition holds, then additionally all functions $f \in \inrkhs$ are $\sigalg_E-\sigalg_\R$ measurable and $k \colon E \times E \rightarrow \R$ is $\sigalg_E^{\otimes 2}-\sigalg_\R$ measurable~\citep[see][Lemmas 4.24 and 4.25]{StCh08}. \end{assump}